 It’s safe to say that Krass was then thrilled to earn a spot on the 2013-2014 Grand Prix tour, the Olympic qualifying series, but didn’t put too much stress on herself to make the Olympic team at her young age.
 During the last event of the series in Park City, Krass stepped it up and wowed the crowd with a victory, securing the coveted coaches’ discretionary nomination to the first-ever U.S. Olympic Team for slopestyle skiing.

 At 16 years old, Krass represented her country on the global stage in Sochi and finished 11th against a stacked field of veteran athletes.
-Krass carried the momentum to Heavenly, CA, where she took the win at The North Face Park and Pipe Open and then finished out the season ranked sixth for slopestyle on the AFP world ranking list.
-Stay tuned for more impressive results from this solid up and comer.
+Krass carried the momentum to Heavenly, Calif., where she took the win at The North Face Park and Pipe Open.

 OFF THE SNOW